The groups will be played in October, beginning the road to the finals in Belarus.

 • Andorra are making their debut.

-• The top two in each group progress to the elite round in spring 2021 along with the three third-placed teams with the best record against the leading pair in their group plus top seeds Spain.
+• The top team in each group progresses to the play-off round in April 2021 along with the runners-up with the best record against the first and third-placed finishers in their section.
+They will join top seeds Spain, who have a bye.

-• Seven teams will qualify from the elite round for the finals in Belarus that summer, joining the hosts.
+• Seven teams will qualify from the play-offs for the finals in Belarus from 21 July to 2 August 2021, joining the hosts.
+The finals will also act as a qualifier for the 2022 FIFA U-20 Women's World Cup.

 How the draw worked